 Depending on the type of food, there are different ways to offer kitchen scraps to birds.

-The easiest way is to simply use a platform type bird feeder or a hanging cage feeder.
-Otherwise, if you have a birdhouse in your yard or garden, place a bit of food in there.
+The easiest way is to use a platform-type bird feeder or a hanging cage feeder.
+Or, if you have a birdhouse in your yard or garden, place a bit of food in there.

-Make sure though to never put rotting food outside, as this will attract other animals, pests, and insects that you don’t want.
+You need to make sure, though, never to put rotting food outside, as that will attract other animals, pests, and insects that you don’t want.

 Check out my guide to bird feeders to see what’s available out there.